maxgoedjen/secretive/README.md

 ### Backups and Transfers to New Machines

 Beacuse secrets in the Secure Enclave are not exportable, they are not able to be backed up, and you will not be able to transfer them to a new machine.
 If you get a new Mac, just create a new set of secrets specific to that Mac.

+## Security

+If you discover any vulnerabilities in this project, please notify max.goedjen@gmail.com